Practical tips

 If you prefer ridesharing options to taxis, you can request an Uber, Ola, Didi or Bolt from all terminals within Sydney Airport.
 Simply send the request after exiting the terminal and follow the green signs to the Priority Pick-up zone where you can wait for your driver.
 There is free WiFi at the airport for you to access your apps without having a sim card.

-These are also the best (and the cheapest) airports to fly into Sydney.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into Sydney.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into Sydney: Sydney Kingsford Smith Airport (SYD)